-Temporary Beacons was a work for Fredrikstad, a work which was inseparable from its urban context.
+Temporary Beacons (for Fredrikstad) was a work for Fredrikstad, a work which was inseparable from its urban context.
 The work accentuated characteristics and qualities of the city, simultaneously giving and taking, paying tribute to and challenging the existing.

 A continually changing light work consisting of a series distinct light interventions.
 Each intervention was a temporary beacon indicating through its relation to the previous and current interventions the passage of time and its inextricable relationship to space.